What is Attorney SEO?

 Other channels are more transactional and volatile.
 You put a dollar in, and you get two dollars back out (which happens to be the average return of pay-per-click channels like Google Ads, according to Google).

-Your traffic and online presence will begin fading the moment you stop spending money on advertising or posting on social media platforms like Facebook, X (or Twitter as we still call it), and LinkedIn.
+Your traffic and online presence will begin to fade the moment you stop spending money on advertising or posting on social media platforms like Facebook, X (or Twitter, as we still call it), and LinkedIn.

 SEO behaves the exact opposite.
 It takes time to get the engine running, but once you do, your traffic will grow and compound over time.
 These three law firms are an example.
 Organic traffic grew over time despite their publishing cadence staying the same or reduced.